 Impaction can also be caused by feeding your pet with too large food items, such as noticeably big crickets or mice, and also by offering too large amounts of such food.
 Overeating can be a quite common situation among Pacman frogs which are voracious little eaters.
 And it can bring to several life-threating complications.

-On the other hand, if the belly has a hard lump, it means that your frog has swallowed a too large item which is now stuck, threatening his or her life.
+On the other hand, if the belly has a hard lump, it means that your frog has swallowed a too large item that is now stuck, threatening his or her life.

 Blindness is a severe condition for any Pacman frog, as such pets rely on their vision to catch their prays and to move.

 Most of the time, blindness is caused by unsuitable feeding plans.
-Especially, this refers to such diet plans which involve too much of fat intakes.
-For instance, offering pinky mice on a regular basis instead as an occasional treat, can make your frog to intake too large quantities of fat.
-If such feeding plan persists, cholesterol can build up around their corneas, causing blindness.
+Especially, this refers to such diet plans which involve too much of fat intake.
+For instance, offering pinky mice on a regular basis instead of as an occasional treat can make your frog to intake too large quantities of fat.
+If such a feeding plan persists, cholesterol can build up around their corneas, causing blindness.

 There are no visible signs of an upcoming blind state, but you can regularly monitor your frog and check if it is getting too fat.